-Here are some mentions of the more unusual and probably archaic items of North Staffordshire folklore, picked from an examination of Jon Raven’s The Folklore of Staffordshire (Rowman and Littlefield, 1978)…
+Here are some mentions of the more unusual and probably archaic items of North Staffordshire folklore and folk practice, picked from an examination of Jon Raven’s The Folklore of Staffordshire (Rowman and Littlefield, 1978)…

 1) House spirits: